Activation tomography

 - Both fail visibly: doesn’t scale.

 If NLAs are used for safety findings, including monitor-activation sampling, at capability levels where their reliability has silently degraded, the auditing NLA looks like it’s working but isn’t.
-A capability-vs-legibility curve across the released open NLAs (7B → 70B) is a toy measurement to explore that direction but, ultimately, measures at the scale of frontier models would be needed to track this concept.
+A capability-vs-legibility curve across the released open NLAs (7B → 70B) is a toy probe of that direction — though those models span different families, so capability and architecture are confounded — and tracking the concept properly would need measurements at frontier scale.

 Status check